kilou/COVID19/README.md

 # COVID19 ICU beds & mortality forecasts

-It is a shiny app that depends on the R Packages: dplyr, ggplot2, plotly, readxl, rhandsontable, shiny, shinybusy, snowfall, tippy, writexl
+A shiny app that depends on the R Packages:

+dplyr, ggplot2, plotly, readxl, rhandsontable, shiny, shinybusy, snowfall, tippy, writexl

 To run the app locally, you can run the Rscript autorun.R